Sukhjas1314/AI-Medical-Risk-Pattern-Detector/README.md

 - An abnormal test result is not followed by a required action
 - Follow-up actions are delayed beyond safe time thresholds
 - Treatment is initiated significantly later than expected
 - Clinical events occur in unsafe or unusual sequences

+---

+## 🧪 Synthetic Data Generation

+Due to privacy and ethical considerations, the system uses synthetically generated patient timelines.
+The data simulates both normal and high-risk care scenarios, enabling safe development and evaluation of the risk detection logic.

+---